ColinThompson22/INST-414-Personal-Project/README.md

   display(acc_char_vars[col].value_counts().reset_index())
 ```
 After the data is processed you can start the model evaluation process
-## Model Evaluation
-Coming Soon.
-No model was created in sprint 2
 # Reproducing Results
 To reproduce my visualizations and test results, you should start by checkin the basic summar staistics of your ata.
 You can do this through the code below
 ```